Workers’ compensation benefits are critical, especially if you suffer a permanent disability.

 Speak with a Trusted Workers’ Compensation Attorney Today

 With more than 15 years of experience helping injured clients in Adams County, the Law Office of John A. Anderson, Jr., LLC delivers dedicated legal service and straightforward answers about your workers’ compensation benefits.
-To schedule a free consultation to discuss your case, call (303) 880-7994 today.
+To schedule a free consultation to discuss your case with a Colorado workers’ comp attorney, call (303) 880-7994 today.